About > Our Board

 Kaplan Business School

-As the Academic Dean of Kaplan Business School, Dr Adonopoulos is responsible for 180 academics across four campuses, and for the teaching and learning strategy of more than a dozen diverse disciplines.
+As the Academic Dean of Kaplan Business School, Prof James Adonopoulos is responsible for 180 academics across four campuses, and for the teaching and learning strategy of more than a dozen diverse disciplines.

 His PhD research was on the ways in which leaders influence employee engagement during organisational crises and significant change, which was a common theme in his pre-academia career where he served in middle management positions for a number of financial services organisations.